 Other Electives (Optional)

-Up to 9 credits of courses from other CU degrees on Coursera programs may be applied as elective credits toward the ME-EM on Coursera.
+Up to 9 credits of courses from other CU Boulder degrees on Coursera programs may be applied as elective credits toward the ME-EM on Coursera.
 Courses must be graduate-level and meet all applicable academic standards.
 Courses may not be double counted toward two credentials of the same level.
 See the ME-EM on Coursera Student Handbook for details.

-- CSCA 5414: Dynamic Programming, Greedy Algorithms – Same as DTSA 5503
+- CSCA 5414 Dynamic Programming, Greedy Algorithms – Cross-listed with DTSA 5503

-Software Architecture for Big Data (Pathway Specialization)
+Software Architecture for Big Data (Pathway)

 Machine Learning: Theory & Hands-On Practice with Python